longitachi/ZLPhotoBrowser/README.md

   Add:
     Support for setting the initial index of the first image.
     Define the text for the "Done" button on different screens with different keys to facilitate customizing the text.
-● 4.4.8.1 - 4.4.8.2 (4.4.8 Patch)
-  Fix:
-    Fix the bug where the camera does not disappear when clicking cancel in the system camera.
-● 4.4.8
-  Add:
-    Adapt to iOS 17, replace UIGraphicsBeginImageContextWithOptions with UIGraphicsImageRenderer.
-  Fix:
-    Fix the bug in ZLImagePreviewController where videos cannot be played.
 ...
 ```